Shawn Tuma ('99)

 Andrew Espositio, '07

-Andrew Espositio, a 2007 graduate from the School of Law, recently accepted a job at the University in Wuhan, China where he is teaching international law.
+Andrew Espositio, (Law, '07) recently accepted a job at the University in Wuhan, China where he is teaching international law.